 Surrealism at its best.
 From a museum dedicated entirely to his works of art to a clin d’oeuil on Twitter, Magritte is everywhere.
 Or is he?

 Between Brel and Stromae, Brussels music was not high on the radar.
 We love discovering great Belgian music, and tend to keep an eye on the program of Ancienne Belgique and Botanique – you’re always in for a surprise.

 Oh, the debates I had over the years that Brussels is not a green city.

 Brussels is a green city!
-Parc d’Egmont is one of my favourites, Parc Tenbosch was a welcome baby walking distraction and Park Cinquantanaire is a great running spot – do I need to go on?
+Parc d’Egmont is one of my favorites, Parc Tenbosch was a welcome baby walking distraction and Park Cinquantanaire is also a great running spot – do I need to go on?